madetech/academy_2020_mob/mars-rover/notes.md

 # To Implement:

+- Need to add tests / functionality for having a flying rover and an obstacle occupying the same space.
+At the moment the obstacle is overridden by the flying rover.
 - The marsroverapp_spec should test narrow screen too?
 - Check the width and height are the right way around in Grid.make_grid for a rectangular grid.
 - Should be testing the method params etc?
 I'm so used to strongly typed languages I expect a lot of things to be caught by the compiler, but that won't happen in Ruby!